-Are you struggling to teach your children to write?
-Wondering how your child will ever learn to write a thesis paper?
+Are you struggling to teach your children to write and wondering how your child will ever learn to write a thesis paper?

 Wonder no longer.
 It’s only 7 easy steps from teaching kids to outline to writing a thesis paper!